StephenNg25/Fashion-MNIST-Model/README.md

-# Fashion-MNIST-Classification-Model
+# Neuron Network Model with Fashion MNIST Datset

-This project builds a deep learning model to classify images in the Fashion MNIST dataset.
+This project builds a deep learning model to classify images in the Fashion MNIST dataset using effectively neuron network.
 The dataset includes grayscale images of clothing items and their categories, such as t-shirts, pants, and shoes.
 The goal is to train a neural network that accurately predicts the category of a given image.

 ## Workflow Breakdown